hackerunion-archives/hackerunion.org/README.md

 We automatically create a test user with superuser abilities.
 Username: ```admin```

-The user has the password: "testuser".
+The user has the password: "testuser" and can be used to access the django admin project.

 Contributors